Ways to Insult a Professional Photographer

 Approach the photographer to pay you for shooting you

 This may sound unbelievable but it is actually happening all the while.
-The champions are those model-wannabes who are doing freelance photo modelling, targeting hobbyist photographers.
+The champions are those aspiring models who are doing freelance photo modelling, targeting hobbyist photographers.
 They usually cannot judge the quality of photos to see the status of the photographers and they simply do mass spamming, hoping some "photographers" will pay them to do photoshoot.

 This has happened to me a few times in a networking site where I have already indicated in my profile that I will only accept paid assignments and thus people who approach me should set a budget to pay me.
 The spammers do not read.